We follow the National Curriculum- please click the link for more detailed information.

 The school works within the requirements of the National Curriculum, which identifies specific areas of study for each Key Stage.
 We cover a broad and balanced curriculum through a creative curriculum topic based approach.

 The classroom is split into different areas of learning.
-There are two role play areas - the home corner and another role play space linked to our topics which has, in the past couple of years, included a jungle, a winter wonderland, a pirate ship and a seaside.
+There are three role play areas - the home corner and another two role play spaces linked to our topics which has, in the past, included a jungle, a winter wonderland, a pirate ship, a hospital, a superhero HQ, a mission control centre and a seaside.

-In addition, the other learning areas include water, sand, painting and modelling as well as construction, mark making, numeracy, ICT, reading, music and science.
+In addition, the other learning areas include water, sand, painting and modelling as well as construction, mark making, maths , ICT, reading, music and science.

 The outside space also integrates many of the above areas, as well as providing additional physical provision, which includes a tyre area and access to many of our large toys.

-The learning in reception is through play.
+The learning in Reception is through play.
 Children are encouraged to use all areas of provision.
-Language is encouraged in all areas, as is the development of number and shape and space.
-Throughout the year we complete learning journeys on all of the children.
-These are records about the children and their particular interests.
-Photographs are also included and parents are asked to contribute to the stories.
+Language is encouraged in all areas, as is the development of number, reading and writing.

 At Stocks Lane Primary School we value reading and endeavour to teach it through phonics, guided reading sessions